 Each month, we will put a team member in the hotseat by asking them some insightful questions about their career and interests.

-This month, it is time for our Senior Business Development Executive Marcia Beckford to answer our questions.
+This month, it is time for Fern Canning, Sponsorship Account Manager to answer some questions.
 Here are the responses:

 What do you like about working at WMGC?

 Every day is definitely different!
 It’s been really rewarding to work with the BATP sponsors, helping them to play their part in creating a meaningful, transformational economic legacy far beyond the Games.
 It’s really exciting and inspiring to work with companies who genuinely want to play their part and act as advocates, showcasing the strengths and opportunities in the West Midlands during the Games and BATP legacy activity.

 What is something clients in your industry have to deal with that you want to fix?

 One of the aims of the Business and Tourism Programme was to change outdated perceptions of the West Midlands.
 There is a wealth of opportunities for those living in, investing or visiting the West Midlands and it’s important to work with our private sector partners to highlight their opportunities and achievements to evidence this on a national and international scale.

 My role prior to WMGC was as an Account Manager for a UK and Ireland sales agent for a number of leading German trade show organisers, working across a variety of industries from toys and jewellery to laser and photonics technology.

 I’ve always kept close to the events industry (I graduated with an Events Management degree) and have worked across many sectors, starting my career in the brewing industry!
 I’m proudly from the Midlands, growing up in Worcestershire but returned to Birmingham after several years working and living in London.

 “Be yourself; everyone else is already taken.” —Oscar Wilde – a good philosophy in both professional and personal life.